Key5n/nextjs-with-msal-node/README.md

 ```

 Third, uncomment `REDIRECT_URI` or change it when you change a directory structure of `/api/auth/callback/microsoft-entra-id`.
+Fourth, set redirect URIs for your app in entra portal with for example `http://localhost:3000/api/auth/callback/microsoft-entra-id`.

 Then run the development server: